Asbestos Exposure in Coast Guard Veterans

 Shipyards also put Coast Guard personnel at risk of exposure, as this is where asbestos materials were installed and removed from cutters.

 A major site of Coast Guard asbestos exposure was the Curtis Bay Coast Guard shipyard, the branch’s only shipbuilding facility.
-A study found that those who worked in the yard between 1950 and 1964 had a significant risk of mesothelioma and other cancers, most likely due to asbestos exposure.
+A study found that shipyard workers who served between 1950 and 1964 at Curtis Bay had a significant risk of mesothelioma and other cancers, most likely due to asbestos exposure.

 Coast Guard Bases That Used Asbestos